-We all are conscious of the fact that there are people, often even the entire nations, that do not have access to the basics, and many areas suffer from devastating nature disasters.
-Yet, we turn a blind eye..
+We all are conscious of the fact that there are people, often even the entire nations, that do not have access to the basics, and many areas suffer from devastating natural disasters.
+Yet, we turn a blind eye.

-Majority of people would prefer to contribute in a form of donation, however, there have been records of fraud and existence of several fake charity organisations.
-Therefore, the most effective way of helping is take action and “do it in person”.
+The majority of people prefer to contribute via donation, however, there have been records of fraud and existence of fake charity organizations.
+Therefore, the most effective way of helping is to take action and “do it in person”.
 There is a number of opportunities worldwide and plenty of various volunteering programs to join in.

 Volunteering abroad/overseas gives you a chance to share your skills and enthusiasm, while immersing yourself in a unique culture, discovering new places and contributing to a good cause.
 Sadly, the price tags on some programs scare many people off before they even start.
-Particularly, participation in big organisation projects and short term volunteering programs can cost a lots of money.
-However, if you have specific skills to contribute, it will be much easier to find a “lower cost” option.
+Particularly, participation in big organization projects and short-term volunteering programs can cost a lot of money.
+However, if you have specific skills to offer, it will be much easier to find a “lower cost” option.

 The most wanted areas/jobs are:

-Major countries and regions in need for help: Nepal, Cambodia, Vietnam, India, Indonesia, Bangladesh, Sri Lanka, the African continent, the Central America, Peru, Bolivia, Venezuela, Colombia
+Countries and regions in need of help: Nepal, Cambodia, Vietnam, India, Indonesia, Bangladesh, Sri Lanka, the African continent, Central America, Peru, Bolivia, Venezuela, Colombia

-Nevertheless, there are many participation free volunteer programs run by smaller local companies and you might still need to pay for housing, food and airfare, depending on the agreement.
-Many of them get funding from local governments and that allows volunteers to take part without paying any fees.
-NOTE that these are typically long-term projects in fairly undeveloped areas and require certain deal of passion and commitment.
+There are numerous free volunteer programs run by smaller local companies and you might still need to pay for housing, food, and airfare, depending on the agreement.
+Some of them get funding from local governments and that allows volunteers to take part without paying any fees.
+NOTE that these are typically long-term projects in fairly undeveloped areas and require commitment.

-The most common are: fruit and vegetable farms, coffee and tea plantations, spice and silk farms, pearl and fish farms, animal farms and others.
-Become a member here http://www.wwoof.net/
+The most common jobs are at fruit and vegetable farms, coffee and tea plantations, spice and silk farms, pearl and fish farms, animal farms and others.

 TEACH ENGLISH WHILST TRAVELLING

 Unfortunately, most of the volunteering programs charge a fee for joining in.
-Also, you will need to have certain skills and meet certain requirements to be accepted, which can be quite discouraging.
+Also, you will need to have some skills and meet certain requirements to be accepted, which can often be discouraging.

-However, there is a great alternative, which allows paid work, often in poor, developing areas.
-Teaching English in non-English speaking countries has become extremely popular, as it is a smart way how to travel and work at the same time.
-TESOL, TEFL and CELTA skilled teachers are wanted almost everywhere in the world.
-The courses are to be undertaken on-line or in-class, in up to 4-6 week time.
-Having reached the qualification, the TESOL, TEFL or CELTA organisation will help the teachers to find paid employment in any country.
+However, there is a great alternative that allows paid work, usually in developing countries.
+Teaching English in non-English speaking countries have become extremely popular, as it is a smart way how to travel and work at the same time.

 Areas with the greatest demand for the qualified TESOL/TEFL/CELTA teachers are: